marcwright/hogwarts/README.md

 ## Submission

+1. Fork and clone this repo.
+2. Add `.env/` and `__pycache__/` to the project `.gitignore`.
-Fork and clone this repo.
-Once you have made the necessary corrections, push your changes and submit a pull request.
+3. Once you have made the necessary corrections, push your changes and submit a pull request.

 ## Bonus